 not live happily ever after, once they realized they could have

 seen this story free on any Sci Fi Channel Saturday-night movie.
+I had hoped

 I'd get to see a Thai horror/science fiction film with Garuda,